Shruti99904/Agent-Orchestration-Framework-with-LangChain/src/milestone1/README.md

-# Milestone 1 – Environment Setup & Basic Agent Creation
+# Milestone 1: Environment Setup & Basic Agent Creation

-This milestone establishes the base setup for the Agent-Orchestration Framework using **LangChain + Gemini**.
-It includes environment setup, a basic single-agent prototype, markdown formatting, and a console-based interface.

----
+## 📌 Overview
+This milestone focuses on setting up the development environment and building a basic conversational agent using LangChain.
+The goal is to understand LangChain’s core components and create a single-agent prototype capable of responding to user queries.

+## 🎯 Objectives
+- Install and configure LangChain
+- Understand LLMs, Prompts, Chains, and Agents
+- Build a basic conversational agent
+- Create a console-based interface for interaction

+## 🛠️ Technologies Used
+- Python 3.x
+- LangChain
+- LLM API (real or simulated)
+- Virtual Environment (venv)

-## 🚀 Objectives Completed
+## 📋 Tasks Completed

-### Week 1
-- Set up Python environment
+- Set up Python virtual environment
-- Installed LangChain + required libraries
+- Installed LangChain and dependencies
-- Loaded `.env` for Gemini API key
-- Connected to Gemini using `ChatGoogleGenerativeAI`
+- Connected the agent to a language model
-- Built initial LLM agent

-### Week 2
-- Created `PromptTemplate`
+- Created prompt templates
-- Implemented `LLMChain`
+- Implemented a simple agent using LangChain
-- Added custom markdown parser (bold + italic)
-- Built interactive console chat interface
+- Built a console interface for testing

----

-## Features Implemented

-- Gemini-powered LangChain Agent
-- Prompt-based response system
-- Real-time console interaction
-- Custom markdown → Rich CLI formatting
-- Clean modular Python structure

---
-## 📌 Summary

-Milestone 1 is **fully completed** and includes:
-- Full environment setup
-- A working LangChain + Gemini agent
-- Console-based interaction system
-- Markdown-enhanced output formatting

----
+# Run the agent
+python milestone1.py